 Diversity, Equity and Inclusion (DEI)

-We are strongly committed to create teams that match the needs of the markets we operate in and the clients we work with, represented by an eclectic range of cultural backgrounds, skills, and knowledge.
-We are convinced that diverse teams stimulate innovation and new ways of problem solving; yet they need an inclusive culture and leadership to help them function at their best.
+We are strongly committed to building teams that match the needs of the markets we operate in and the clients we work with, represented by a broad range of cultural backgrounds, skills, and knowledge.
+Diverse teams stimulate innovation and new ways of problem solving; yet they need an inclusive culture and leadership to help them function at their best.

-We are deeply convinced that gender diversity plays a decisive role when it comes to our success: Gender diverse companies outperform their peers.
-It is also our social responsibility to ensure equal access to opportunities for all.
-Additionally, our investors, clients and consumers demand balanced teams.
-That is why we have decided to pursue a bold ambition.
+One core dimension of diversity is gender.
+We are deeply convinced that gender diversity plays a decisive role when it comes to our success.
+We also see it as our social responsibility to mirror the gender parity of our global population and provide equal access to opportunities.
+That is why we have decided to pursue a bold ambition:

 We strive to achieve gender parity across all management levels by 2025.

 We aim to reach a significant increase of women on our top management levels as well as build the pipeline for future leadership positions on the management levels below.

 Overall, we are on a good track and have made considerable progress in recent years, increasing the proportion of women to today 38% across all management positions.
 However, we also clearly see that even more needs to be done and we are fully committed to significantly accelerate our efforts.
 Learn more on our approach under our core dimensions gender.